UNICORE-EU/uftp-docs/source/admin-docs/authserver/manual.rst

 ~~~~~~~~~~~~
 .. _auth-reservations:

-It is possible (v2.8.2 and later) to define reservations, i.e. time slots where
+The Auth server allows to define reservations, i.e. time slots where
 certain users can get more of the available bandwidth for UFTP transfers.
 During such a reservation, other users are rate-limited.
 The Auth server reads
 reservations from a local JSON file, which can be edited at runtime by an admin.